Elizabeth: The Golden Age: Plot

 In 1585, Catholic Spain, ruled by King Philip II, is the most powerful country in Europe.
-Seeing that the Catholic plots against Queen Elizabeth's life that occurred from the 1570s onwards had all failed, Pope Sixtus V approached King Philip, who had amassed the most significant naval force in all of Europe and convinced the king to use this naval force to invade and re-Catholicize England.
+Seeing that the Catholic plots against Queen Elizabeth's life that occurred from the 1570s onwards had all failed, Pope Sixtus V approached King Philip, who had amassed the most significant naval force in all of Europe, and convinces him to use this naval force to invade and re-Catholicise England.
 By doing so, Philip, with the pope's blessing, would overthrow Elizabeth and take control of England.
-Philip agrees and plots to take over England and make his daughter, Isabella, the Queen of England in Elizabeth's place.
+Philip agrees and plots to take over England and install his daughter, Isabella, as Queen of England in Elizabeth's place.
 Meanwhile, Elizabeth is being pressured by her advisor, Francis Walsingham, to marry; if Elizabeth dies childless, the throne will pass to her first cousin, Mary, Queen of Scots, who is Catholic.

 English explorer Walter Raleigh is presented at court, having returned from the New World.
 Queen Elizabeth is attracted to Raleigh, enthralled by his tales of exploration, and asks Elizabeth "Bess" Throckmorton, her most favoured lady-in-waiting, to observe him.
 Bess also finds Raleigh attractive and they begin a secret affair.
 With tensions strained between England and Spain, Elizabeth seeks guidance from her astrologer, Dr. John Dee.

 Jesuits in London conspire with Philip to assassinate Elizabeth and replace her with Mary of Scots, in what King Philip calls "The English Enterprise," historically known as the Babington Plot.
 From her imprisonment, Mary sends secret correspondence to the Jesuits, who recruit Anthony Babington to assassinate Elizabeth.
 Walsingham continues to warn Queen Elizabeth of Spain's rising power and of the Catholic plots against her, but unlike her predecessor and half-sister, Queen Mary, Elizabeth refuses to force her people to share her religious beliefs.

 Walsingham's Catholic brother, who knows of the plot against Elizabeth, is jailed, leading Walsingham to reveal Spain's plan to Queen Elizabeth, who angrily confronts the Spanish diplomats.
 The Spanish ambassador feigns ignorance, accuses her of receiving stolen Spanish gold from pirates, and insinuates that she has a sexual relationship with Raleigh.
 Enraged, Elizabeth throws the Spaniards out of England.
 Meanwhile, Philip is cutting down the forests of Spain to build the Spanish Armada to invade England.
 Mary writes letters condoning the plot.